jeremykendall/resume/README.md

 ## Work Experience

 ### Graph Story, Memphis, TN
-#### CTO - May 2014 to Present
+#### Lead Developer/CTO - May 2014 to Present

- * Responsible for planning, purchase, and implementation of IT infrastructure
- * Project lead and lead developer on all projects (until mid-2015 when we hired a lead dev)
- * Automated the entire Graph Story infrastructure using Ansible and multiple cloud provider APIs
- * Created an API to manage Neo4j so customers could manage their own instances
- * Built out client projects from concept to delivery using Neo4j and Java or PHP
+ * Tech stack: PHP, Slim Framework, Neo4j, MySQL, AWS, DigitalOcean, git, and Stripe
+ * Built our customer facing console at console.graphstory.com and an internal API for Neo4j management using PHP and Slim
+ * Implemented my own open source libraries for password storage and validation and for API authentication (available on GitHub)
+ * Heavy believer in Test Driven Development and automation, using JUnit, PHPUnit, Ansible, Vagrant, and Packer
+ * Neo4j experience includes modeling, tuning, optimization, and deployment of Community, Enterprise and High Availability clusters
+ * Built out our cloud platform integrating disparate APIs allowing customers to use AWS, DigitalOcean, MS Azure, and Google Compute
+ * Used Decorator and Command patterns (among others) to keep our code clean, testable, and maintainable

 ### OpenSky, Nashville, TN
 #### Software Engineer - February 2013 to May 2014